Gautam-J/Self-Driving-Car/README.md

 # NFS_v1
 This is the same as shown in a tutorial with no mods of my own.

+NOTE: NOT UPDATED.

 We first run main.py to capture the screen and input data.